Serverless Computing: When to Use It and When to Avoid It

 Serverless computing has changed how applications are built and operated.
 It removes the need to manage servers while enabling automatic scaling, pay-per-use billing, and rapid deployment.

 However, serverless is not a universal solution.
 Understanding when to use it β and when to avoid it β is critical for building reliable and cost-effective systems.
+These trade-offs are part of broader modern application architecture decisions.

 What Serverless Really Means